PolyProg/PolyProg.github.io/_posts/2015-09-22-polyprog-activities-15-16.md

 The biggest programming challenge in Switzerland!
 Have fun solving problems in teams of up to three people.
 We are also recruiting members for the contest committee, send us an e-mail at info@hc2.ch if you're interested.

-To stay informed you can register on our website, which will put you on our mailing list.In case you have any other questions, do not hesitate to contact us at polyprog@epfl.ch Best regards The PolyProg committee
+To stay informed you can register on our website, which will put you on our mailing list.In case you have any other questions, do not hesitate to contact us at president.polyprog@epfl.ch

+Best regards The PolyProg committee